Hasenn/do-core-asm/README.md

 XOR R1 RIP ; capitalization is only important for special registers add R1 R2  ; like RIP and RFLAGS

-INC R1 3   ; this is not supported by do-code yet but might be INC R1 1   ; integer litterals are only valid as second arguments INC R1 0b1010 ; they can be in binary with the 0b prefix INC R1 0xF ; or in hex with the 0x prefix
+INC R1 3   ; this is not supported by do-core yet but might be INC R1 1   ; integer litterals are only valid as second arguments INC R1 0b1010 ; they can be in binary with the 0b prefix INC R1 0xF ; or in hex with the 0x prefix